algolia/instantsearch/packages/react-instantsearch-hooks-server/README.md

 # react-instantsearch-hooks-server

-> 🚧 This version is not yet production-ready.

-React InstantSearch Hooks is an open-source, **experimental UI library** for React that lets you server-side render a search interface.
+React InstantSearch Hooks is an open-source, **UI library** for React that lets you server-side render a search interface.

 Server-side rendering (SSR) lets you generate HTML from InstantSearch components on the server.
 React InstantSearch Hooks is compatible with server-side rendering.
 The library provides an API that works with any SSR solution.